PSDev/FormValidations/README.md

 mForm.errorHandler(new EditTextErrorHandler());
 ```

-Check if form is valid
+Check if the form is valid
 ```java
 private void submit() {
     if (mForm.isValid()) {